AliHaine/GameFarmerJS/README.md

 ## Architecture and Pattern

-MVC: without the model part because there is no external communication or server.
+MVC: for the global project logical.
 Class only: This project is mainly for learn my personal skills, so I decide to use classes only to explore the limitations and advantages of classes in JS.
 ESM: Completely work with the modern ESM module management.